thevyasamit/covidhelp/README.md

-Covid help uses Twitter data to show the #verified tweets of covid related resources.
+Covidhelp uses Twitter data to show the #verified tweets of covid related resources.